git-zodyac/mongoose/README.md

 - ✅ Unique for String, Number, Date, ObjectId and UUID

 - ⚠️ Record (Being converted to Map)
-- ⚠️ Unions (not supported by mongoose, will pick first inner type)
+- ⚠️ Unions (Not supported by mongoose, will pick first inner type)

 - ❗️ Intersection (not supported by mongoose)
 - ❗️ Set (not supported by mongoose)